munificent/game-programming-patterns/book/object-pool.markdown

 are all in use.
 There are a couple of common strategies to handle this.

-1.  *Prevent it outright.* This is the most common &ldquo;fix&rdquo;: tune the pool sizes so that they never overflow regardless of what the user does.
+1.  *Prevent it outright.* This is the most common "fix": tune the pool sizes so that they never overflow regardless of what the user does.
 For pools of important objects like enemies or gameplay items, this is often the right answer.
-There may be no &ldquo;right&rdquo; way to handle the lack of a free slot to create the big boss when the player reaches the end of the level, so the smart thing to do is make sure that never happens.
+There may be no "right" way to handle the lack of a free slot to create the big boss when the player reaches the end of the level, so the smart thing to do is make sure that never happens.